DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ## Project management

 - Planned work is managed in [the backlog](https://github.com/DaveSkender/Stock.Indicators/projects/1).
 - Work items are primarily [entered as Notes](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-notes-to-a-project-board) (not Issues), except where an issue or feature is user reported.
 With that said, Notes can be converted to Issues if in-progress and collaborative discussion is needed.
-Use the [Discussions](https://github.com/DaveSkender/Stock.Indicators/discussions) area for general ideation and unrelated questions.
+- Use the [Discussions](https://github.com/DaveSkender/Stock.Indicators/discussions) area for general ideation and unrelated questions.

 ## Developing

 - Read this first: [contributing to an open-source GitHub project](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940)
 - If you are adding a new indicator, the easiest way to do this is to copy the folder of an existing indicator and rename everything using the same naming conventions and taxonomy.
-All new indicators should include unit tests.
+All new indicators should include unit and performance tests.
 - Update the `INDICATORS.md` file if you're adding a new indicator, and the `README.md` file for the individual indicator.
 This is our only user documentation.
 - Do not comingle multiple contributions.
 Please keep changes small and separate.